Best Le Mans Ultimate Settings for Logitech G29 / G920

 Setting Value

-Use Steering Wheel Maximum Rotation from Driver Off
+Use Steering Wheel Maximum Rotation from Driver On

-Use Steering Wheel Range From Vehicle will use the real world steering angle for each car.
-Turn this off to set your own steering angle that will be used for all cars.
+Use Steering Wheel Range From Vehicle automatically sets the Soft Lock to match the real world steering angle of each car.
+Disable this to use a custom steering angle for all cars.

 In Settings > Controls > Wheel & Pedals > Force Feedback: